HomeAll ReviewsTenzo AI Review (2026): Structured Voice Screens with Rubric-Based Scoring

 Structured voice screens with rubric based scoring

-Tenzo is designed around structured evaluation.
+Tenzo AI is designed around structured evaluation.
 Instead of a vague summary, you get a rubric and a scorecard that supports consistent review.

 Practical buyer benefit: managers can review the same format across candidates and trust that the evaluation is tied to the job criteria.